phillamb168/overview/README.md

 # How to run the application

-Below are two options to deploy the application:
+Below are three options to deploy the application:
 * Using docker-compose.
 See the docker-compose sub-folder [README](docker-compose/README.md)
 * Using kubernetes.
 See the K8 sub-folder [README](k8/README.md)
+* Using OpenShift's Source-to-Image (S2I).
+See the s2i sub-folder [README](s2i/README.md)

 # Traffic generators